MaxBedewi/markdown-examples/Lists.md

 ### Rings of Power

 - Three rings for the Elven-kings
-- Seven for the Drawf-lords
+- Seven for the Dwarf-lords
 - Nine for the Mortal Men
 - One for the Dark Lord